 Jyotirao Phule started his first School for girls in the year 1848 at Pune at Tatyasaheb Bhide’s residence of Bhidewada.
 25 years later he also formed a group name SathyaShodhak Samaj.

 The motive of the SatyaShodhak Samaj was to attain equal rights for people from lower caste people.

 There was no discrimination, all people from any religion could become a part of this association which worked for the better of people.

 Education background of Mahatma Jyotirao Phule:

-He started teaching things to his wife Savitribai Phule and later they opened school for girls in Pune.
-There were lots of problem because the upper caste society didn’t approve his work.
+He started teaching things to his wife Savitribai Phule and later they opened a school for girls in Pune.
+There were lots of problems because the upper caste society never approved his work.
 But many Indians as well as Europeans helped him generously.
 The upper caste society forced his family to exclude him forever.